yrzam/findb/README.md

 A **transaction category** describes the logical sense of the transaction.

 Transaction categories must form a hierarchy with only one root.
-If a certain flag (starting with `is_`) is set to true on a category, it must be set to true on all of its child categories.
+If a certain flag (starting with `is_`) is set on a category, it must be set to the same value on all of its child categories.
 The integrity is ensured via triggers that throw exceptions.

 ```
 id                (pk)
 name              (text unique not null)
-is_passive        (boolean as integer not null) - see below
+is_passive        (boolean as integer) - see below
-is_initial_import (boolean as integer not null) - whether the transaction is an upload of the existing assets for accounting
+is_initial_import (boolean as integer) - whether the transaction is an upload of the existing assets for accounting
 parent_id         (fk fin_transaction_categories) - reference to a category that is a superset of the current one
 min_view_depth    (integer not null) - in the flattened representation, category shall not appear on a level lower than N, N>=0.
 Parent category takes multiple levels instead
 ```